Altinn/altinn-studio-docs/content/correspondence/getting-started/_index.en.md

 Most enterprises will have *Sender* and/or *Recipient*, while *Service owners* frequently will have all three.

-As a **Service owner**, you are responsible for configuring the service as well as data storage and access management of the service.
+As a **Service owner**, you are responsible for configuring the service and access management of the service.
 This means that you as a service owner need to set up and configure the solution before it can be taken into use.